ShahrzadDG/Amazon-jewelry-customer-insights/Data science/README.md

-This project aims to build an NLP pipeline for extracting insights from large-scale review data of jewelry market on Amazon using transformer models and LLMs.
+Aims: building an NLP pipeline for extracting insights from large-scale review data of jewelry market on Amazon using transformer models and LLMs.

 Planned goals: